jacksoncouse/Guide/README.md

 ### Getting Started

 New to the CCK?
 Start here:
-- Introduction for content-creators: content strategy in the digital publishing environment and a human rights framework
+- Intro for content-creators: content strategy in the digital publishing environment and a human rights framework
 - Intro to metadata: YAML is your friend
 - Intro to Markdown: a familiar way to write structured text
+- Text editors: choosing the right program to help you write
+- Your first post: how to write and submit content for digital publication

+### Style guide

 ### Content models